cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 Note that `gce_container` always runs containers in privileged mode.

-If your VM image has [Nested Visualization Enabled](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances) it's possible to use KVM from the container by specifying `enable_nested_virtualization` flag.
+If your VM image has [Nested Virtualization Enabled](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances) it's possible to use KVM from the container by specifying `enable_nested_virtualization` flag.
 Here is an example of using KVM-enabled container to run a hardware accelerated Android emulator: